risingOM-06/Tritects.PatientTriage.ai/README.md

 ---

-# 🎯 Key Innovation
+# Key Idea

 The core idea behind PatientTriage.ai is that:

-> **Patient urgency should not be treated as static.**
+> Patient urgency should not be treated as static.

-The system combines initial AI-assisted risk estimation with continuous waiting-time deterioration and dynamic priority queue updates.
+The system combines initial machine learning-based risk estimation with continuous waiting-time deterioration and dynamic priority queue updates.

 Instead of only asking:

-> **Who arrived first?**
+> Who arrived first?

-PatientTriage.ai asks:
+PatientTriage.ai continuously evaluates:

-> **Who cannot afford to wait?**
+> Who cannot afford to wait?

 ---

-# 👥 Team
+# Team

 **TriTects**

-Built as a full-stack AI and systems engineering project combining:
+PatientTriage.ai is a full-stack AI and systems engineering project combining:

 * Machine Learning
 * Backend Engineering